M. M. Kaye: Life

 The £64 that she received for Six Bars at Seven enabled Kaye to return to Simla, where she lived with her married sister, Dorothy Elizabeth Pardey.
 In June 1941, Kaye met her future husband.
 The British Indian Army officer, Godfrey John Hamilton was four years her junior and reportedly proposed to Kaye on five days' acquaintance.
 Kaye was pregnant with the couple's second child when she and Hamilton were able to marry on Armistice Day 1945, Hamilton's first marriage having been dissolved.
 After her second child's 1946 birth Kaye returned to writing.
 (Hamilton's first wife, Mary Penelope Colthurst, lived in Ireland with the couple's daughter.
 Kaye would later state of her affair with Hamilton, "We just couldn't wait.
 Had it been peacetime, I wouldn't have done it because of the way I had been brought up.
 But these were the pressures of war".)
 After the 1947 dissolution of the British Indian Army because India's achieved independence, Hamilton had transferred to the British Army, where his career necessitated him and his family to relocate 27 times over the next 29 years, with Kaye using several of those locales in a series of crime novels.
 That inaugurated the rise of the pen name M. M. Kaye, the writer's previous published works having been credited to Mollie Kaye.
 Kaye's literary agent was Paul Scott, who had been an army officer in India and would find fame as author of The Raj Quartet.
 It was with Scott's encouragement that Kaye wrote her first historical epic of India Shadow of the Moon published in 1957.
 The focal background of Shadow of the Moon is the Sepoy Mutiny with which Kaye had been familiarised but stories heard as a child from her family's native servants.
 That early interest being reinforced in the mid-1950s, when Kaye, on a visit to friends, in India chanced on some transcripts of trials attendant on the Sepoy Mutiny in a shed on her friends' property.
 Kaye would later state her displeasure over the original published version of Shadow of the Moon being edited without her knowledge, with sections focused on action, rather than romance, being largely deleted.

 Kaye's second historical novel, Trade Wind, was published in 1963.
 Kaye, inspired by a visit to India, then planned to commence work on an epic novel with the Second Anglo-Afghan War as its background, but she was diagnosed with lung cancer.
-The prognosis waa later changed to lymphosarcoma; enervated by chemotherapy, she was unable to write until she was back in good health, with a resultant delay in the start of her writing the masterpiece The Far Pavilions, until 1967, when Kaye and the newly-retired Hamilton became longtime residents of the Sussex hamlet of Boreham Street.
+The prognosis was later changed to lymphosarcoma; enervated by chemotherapy, she was unable to write until she was back in good health, with a resultant delay in the start of her writing the masterpiece The Far Pavilions, until 1967, when Kaye and the newly-retired Hamilton became longtime residents of the Sussex hamlet of Boreham Street.